 Lessons and Carols Service: The culmination of the campus community’s celebration of Advent, this is a traditional service derived from the service at King's College, Cambridge.
 The student body and the community are all invited to hear Christmas songs and hymns with readings of Scripture and prayers.
 Many residents of Loudoun county have come to regard it as an indispensable holiday tradition, and it is a pinnacle event for Chorale members.
 This service is webcast live each year so be sure to watch for more information as the time approaches.

 Each fall, the Chorale hosts other choral groups for day-long festivals of learning and singing together.
-These Choral Festivals are an opportunity to mentor younger students through a shared love of the choral art, and private schools, PHC’s Youth Music Academy, and other schools throughout the region have joined us for these events.
+These Choral Festivals are an opportunity to mentor younger students through a shared love of the choral art.
+Private schools, Youth Music Academy, and other schools throughout the region have joined us for these events.